guravtanvi/IMDB-Data-Warehouse-Management-and-Business-Intelligence/README.md

 Approach followed while implementing this project:

  - Ingest initial set of tsv or csv files into staging tables
- - Design and load dimensional model for above data
+ - Designed and loaded dimensional model for above data

  ![Image](DimensionalModel.PNG)